4 REASONS PUTTING AN ICE VENDING MACHINE IN A BUSINESS MAKES SENSE (AND 3 REASONS IT DOESN’T)

 If you’re a small-business owner, you may be thinking of adding ice vending to the mix of products and services you provide to your customers.
-But, should you?
-Many small businesses, like Mom-and-Pop grocery stores, bustling marinas, car washes, campgrounds, landlords, and more can benefit greatly from ice vending.
+But should you?
+Many small businesses, like mom-and-pop grocery stores, bustling marinas, car washes, campgrounds, landlords, and more can benefit greatly from ice vending.
 But it may not be right for every business.
-Here are some reasons ice vending makes sense, and some reasons it might not be the best choice for you.
+Here are some reasons businesses might need vending machines, and some reasons it might not be the best choice for you.

 Your customers need ice – To put it very simply, ice vending machines are great additions to businesses in which customers can benefit from buying a bag of ice then and there.
 Think about marinas, where boaters are heading out for a day on the water.
 Campgrounds or RV parks where vacationers need to keep their food cold while getting back to nature.
 Another great location, liquor stores where customers are buying libations for the big game.